RealFlow/Swift-CheatSheet/README.md

   * The original type parameter names are used to refer to the type parameters of the original definition

     ```swift
-    extension Stack { // Stack is an structure
+    // Stack is an structure
+    extension Stack {
-        var topItem: T? {
+        var topItem: Element? {
             return items.isEmpty ? nil: items[items.count - 1]
         }
     }